lumen-oss/lumen-oss.github.io/docs/guides/rockspec.md

 }
 ```

-This is all that's required - Lux will now pull information from the rockspec file whenever it needs.
+That's it!
+Lux will now treat the rockspec file as a first-class citizen.

 ## Important Behaviour